oliverius/logo/docs/part1.md

 ![Browser screenshot](/img/part1_screenshot.png)

+All pretty standard as a web project goes.

-In the next part we will start creating a simple tokenizer to recognize two primitives
+In the [next part](/part2) we will start creating a simple tokenizer to recognize two primitives.